Dog found 'protecting the only house left on the block' after Camp Fire in Paradise

-REDDING, California – Amid the rubble, the air thick with smoke, sat Ella, the border collie.
+REDDING, Calif. — Amid the rubble, the air thick with smoke, sat Ella, the border collie.

 Her paws were burned and she was exhausted.
 For nearly two days, Ella did what Ella does: protect those she loves.